-Whether you are a business owner or a marketer, competitor research is one of the first tasks you should be doing.
+Whether you are a business owner or a marketer, social media competitor analysis is one of the first tasks you should be doing.
 Analyzing the competitors is highly important and once done correctly, pays off – you see their weaknesses and use them as your unique selling points.
 Or you just use them in your marketing efforts to highlight your strengths.

-What is a competitor analysis and why do you need it?
+What is a social media competitor analysis and why do you need it?

 Before entering the market, you need to see if there is any other company using the idea.
-These are your competitors – a brand, company or a website which offers the same products or services as you do.
+These are your competitors – a brand, company, or website that offers the same products or services as you do.

 To have a successful business, you need to analyze all of your competitors and find their strengths for which a client chooses them and the weaknesses from which you can take a benefit.

 You will have direct and indirect competitors.
 Direct competitors are the ones who offer the same services as you do.
 Indirect competitors have similar but not the same offers.